 Vinyl gloves are non-biodegradable and made from polyvinyl chloride (PVC) and plasticizers.
 The human health impacts of PVC across its lifecycle, including disposal and occupational exposure, find PVC leads to the release of dangerous quantities of dioxin and other carcinogens, putting PVC consistently among the worst materials for human health impacts.
 This is one of several reasons Eagle Protect chose to discontinue sales of vinyl disposable gloves.

-Contact us to find out how we help your company switch to a more sustainable glove option and to reduce your own environmental impact and saving money.
+Contact us to find out how we can help your company switch to a more sustainable glove option and to reduce your own environmental impact and saving money.